-Through its alliances with multi-national companies and business networks, the United Nations Volunteers (UNV) programme has been applying corporate volunteering for decades to meet the talent needs of the United Nations System.
-Growing numbers of private sector partners are joining forces with UNV through onsite and online corporate volunteering and by backing UNV projects and programmes.
+Through its alliances with multi-national companies and business networks, the United Nations Volunteers (UNV) programme has been strengthening volunteering to meet the talent needs of the United Nations and its Member States.
+At local, national and multi-national levels, growing numbers of private sector partners are joining forces with UNV through onsite and online corporate volunteering to support achieving the Sustainable Development Goals (SDGs).

-Among the many ways that UNV works to make private sector involvement a reality, the organization is taking part in some of the most important worldwide efforts in this field.
-UNV is a founding stakeholder of IMPACT 2030, a global private sector-led collaboration that mobilizes employee volunteers to advance the achievement of the Sustainable Development Goals.
+- Be part of the global alliance on volunteerism for development.
+UNV is a founding stakeholder of IMPACT 2030, a global private sector-led collaboration that mobilizes employee volunteers to advance the achievement of the SDGs.
 UNV also collaborates with the United Nations Global Compact, the world’s largest corporate sustainability initiative.
-The Compact calls on companies to align strategies and operations with universal principles on human rights, labour, environment and anti-corruption, and to take actions that advance societal goals.

 - Participate in marking International Volunteer Day: recognize the dedication and delivery of volunteers and the contribution of volunteerism worldwide on 5 December, International Volunteer Day.